 Last week, as I was sitting on my comfy couch enjoying the easter holidays, I started reading “The Fault In Our Stars” by John Green.

-But we as Muslims, acknowledge the fact that death in not THE END but the beginning of a never-ending life, as Allah said:
+But we as Muslims, acknowledge the fact that death in not THE END, but the beginning of a never-ending life, as Allah says:

 “Every soul will taste death and you will only be given your compensation on the Day of Resurrection.
 So, he who is drawn away from the Fire and admitted to Paradise has attained.
 And what is the life of this world except the enjoyment of delusion.”

 This world is by definition temporary, we are here just to assess our exam, in order to accomplish our destination, to graduate and ultimately, experience the true meaning of living happily ever after.
 I am not saying by any means that we should be wanting to die, but let’s be real: every single day of our life leads us near to death.
 Unfortunately, as human beings, we tend to forget that and start living our life as if the clock will never stop for us.
 That is why Allah has sent a reminder, for all of us, so that we may take heed.
 He mentions:

 “By time, Indeed, mankind is in loss, except for those who have believed and done righteous deeds and advised each other to truth and advised each other to patience.”

 Time is essential, it is the most powerful thing a healthy person has, as our beloved Prophet has said:

 “Take advantage of five matters before five other matters: your youth, before you become old; and your health, before you fall sick; and your richness, before you become poor; and your free time before you become busy; and your life, before your death.”